Historic Diamonds

 The Marie-Thérèse Pink Diamond (Photography by Steven DeVilbiss)

 For the uninitiated, the auction world is an exciting spectacle where craftsmanship, design, provenance, and rarity fuel desire.
 Christie’s, the legendary auction house, continues to prove this by setting new benchmarks in the jewelry world.
 The house’s recent Magnificent Jewels auction in New York didn’t just excite; it made history.
-With a total of $87.7 million, the sale became the highest-grossing multi-owner jewelry auction in history and solidified the global appeal of extraordinary natural diamonds and gemstones.

 The auction room was already humming with excitement long before the gavel fell, and when it did, collectors around the world frantically bid.
 Phones rang, and paddles waved in the auction room as connoisseurs made their bids while others clicked furiously on their screens from around the world.
 These items could only be described as one of a kind, whether they were rare, fancy-color diamonds or royal Mughal masterpieces.
 100% of lots were sold in a rare “white glove” result.